danielpiche/Getting-and-Cleaning-Data-Course/CodeBook.md

 > These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions._

-### averages_data.csv
+### averages_data.txt

-The averages_data.csv dataset summarizes the data from the mean_std_data.csv dataset by taking the mean of each column grouped by the columns Activity and Subject.
+The averages_data.txt dataset summarizes the data from the mean_std_data.txt dataset by taking the mean of each column grouped by the columns Activity and Subject.

 ### run_analysis.R